MugdhaTiwari/cpp-basics/README.md

-Hi There,
+# C++ Basics
 This repository is part of my learning journey in C++ programming.

-# What to expect:-
-This repository contains simple programs written to understand fundamental programming concepts.
+It contains simple programs written to understand fundamental programming concepts.

+## What to Expect
+- Beginner-friendly C++ programs
+- Clear and readable code
+- Focus on understanding core concepts

-# Concepts Covered:-
+## Concepts Covered
-  • Input/Output
+- Input and Output
-  • Data Types and Variables
+- Data Types and Variables
-  • Operators
+- Operators
-  • Conditional Statements (if, else, switch)
+- Conditional Statements (if, else, switch)
-  • Loops (for, while, do-while)
+- Loops (for, while, do-while)
-  • Arrays
+- Arrays
-  • Strings
+- Strings
-  • Pointers
+- Pointers
-  • Object-Oriented Programming Introduction:
+- Introduction to Object-Oriented Programming
-     ⁎ Classes and Objects
+  - Classes and Objects
-     ⁎ Accesss Specifiers
+  - Access Specifiers

-# Purpose
+## Purpose
 The goal of this repository is to build a strong foundation in C++ before moving on to Data Structures and Algorithms.